LevyMatan/version_finder/README.md

 The tool assumes that the submodule commit exists in the main project’s history.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Electron App

+The Electron app provides a graphical user interface (GUI) for the Version Finder tool.
+It offers a more user-friendly experience and is suitable for users who prefer a visual interface.

+### Installation

+To install the Electron app: